markthitrin/chapel-blog/content/posts/transformer-from-scratch-part1/index.md

 ### Conclusion

 In this part, we explore the methodology of the experiment and the first test, Small-Size Model on Single Thread.
-The performance of the C++ and Chapel models is relatively similar to that of the two PyTorch models with the C++ version being the fastest, as the benefits of PyTorch’s optimized linear algebra are not very apparent in this small-scale test.
-The Chapel version turned out to be slowest version in this test, mainly due to the Dropout and Softmax layers.
-Several mysterious performance issues were also encountered, requiring tricky solutions during Chapel’s development.
+The performance of the C++ and Chapel models is comparable to that of the two PyTorch models with the C++ version being the fastest, as the benefits of PyTorch’s optimized linear algebra are not very apparent in this small-scale test.
+The Chapel version was slowest in this test, mainly due to the Dropout and Softmax layers.
+Several unexpected performance issues were also encountered, requiring tricky solutions during Chapel’s development.

 In the next part, we will explore the second test, Full-Size Model on Single and Multiple Threads, along with a discussion on productivity.